-Shade in your lawn is a double-edged sword.
+Shade on your lawn is a double-edged sword.
 In the Southeast, where summers are hot and humid, shade can be a welcome relief as you enjoy your outdoor spaces.
 Many flowers and other plant varieties require some bit of shade too.
-However, the same shade that keeps you comfortable in the heat of summer can spell doom for your turf.
+However, the same shade that keeps you and other plants comfortable in the heat of summer can be very destructive for your turf.
 Most turf requires full sunlight for at least 8 hours a day to thrive.
-However, many lawns just don’t have that much light.
-So what alternatives are there?
+Many lawns don’t have that much light.
+So what are the alternatives?
 Is there a type of turf that can tolerate shade better?
 What can I do to make sure my turf survives in the shade?
 We’ll try to help you determine the best turf for shade to help your lawn stay thick, even under the trees.

 The Effect of Shade on Turf Grass

 Let’s start by saying that there isn’t any turf that will thrive in deep shade.
-Deep shade is any area that never receives direct sunlight, such as an area between two homes where the shadows persist all day.
+Deep shade is an area that never receives direct sunlight, such as an area between two homes where the shadows persist all day.
 However, areas of your lawn that receive dappled sunlight or get at least 4 hours of direct sunlight are candidates for more shade-resistant turf grasses.
 Certain types of turf grass are the best turf for shade and better suited for growing in the more shaded areas around your home.

 Choosing a Shade-Tolerant Turf Grass

 Most grass does best in direct sun.
 That means even shade-tolerant turf cultivars will be weaker in the shade.
 A cultivar is a plant variety that had been produced in cultivation by selective breeding.
 It is selected and cultivated by people, usually botanists to make it the best version and see where it can be the most successful.
 In general, cool-season grasses perform better in the shade.
 But here in the Southeast, where warm-season grasses are preferred, some still do better than others.
 Among warm-season grasses, Zeon Zoysia Grass is the best suited for partial shade.
 Partial shade means 50% sunlight all day, or 100% sunlight for at least four hours each day.

 One example of commercial Zeon Zoysiagrass in the shade is Centennial Olympic Park in downtown Atlanta.
 Initially, the amphitheater was planted with bermudagrass, which grows well in the hot Atlanta summers.
 But when it became apparent that the amphitheater would need a cloth shade cover to minimize the hot sun beating down on pedestrians, they switched to Zeon Zoysiagrass.
 The groundskeepers were amazed by how well the turf grew in the partial shade of the cloth shade cover!
 The turf stayed intact, bright, and in good condition despite the consistent shade and foot traffic.
 Zeon Zoyiagrass is the best turf for shade, and it has been proven many times!

 Adjustments for Growing Turf in the Shade